commonknowledge/contracts/src/standard-28days.md

 11. ### Payments

     1. Common Knowledge will issue invoices for the Work on completion, or at intervals as described in the Schedule of Work.
-    2. Invoices are payable within 20 days.
+    2. Invoices are payable within 20 days of the issue date.
+    3. If you dispute any invoice, you must notify Common Knowledge in writing within 7 days of receipt.
+Both parties agree to work promptly toward resolution.
-    3. Common Knowledge will exercise the statutory right to claim interest and recovery costs on overdue invoices under the Late Payment legislation at 8% over Bank of England base rate.
+    4. Common Knowledge will exercise the statutory right to claim interest and recovery costs on overdue invoices under the Late Payment legislation at 8% over the Bank of England base rate.
-    4. You shall make payment by BACS transfer or (if agreed in advance with Common Knowledge) credit or debit card.
-Common Knowledge does not accept cheques.
+    5. Payment must be made via BACS transfer or, if agreed in advance with Common Knowledge, by credit or debit card.
+Cheques are not accepted.
-    5. VAT (where applicable) is payable on, and in addition to, all sums due under this agreement.
+    6. VAT (where applicable) is payable on, and in addition to, all sums due under this agreement.
-    6. Common Knowledge issues invoices by email.
-If you require a paper invoice to be issued, Common Knowledge may charge an additional fee.
+    7. Common Knowledge issues invoices by email.
+If you require a paper invoice, an additional fee may apply.

 12. ### Circumstances beyond our control